hansemannn/titanium-googlemaps/README.md

 Features
 --------------------------------
 #### Map View
 A map view creates the view on which marker and overlays can be added to.
-You can specify one of the following constants to the ``mapType`` property:
+You can see all possible events in the demo and.
+In addition, you can specify one of the following constants to the ``mapType`` property:
  - ``MAP_TYPE_NORMAL``
  - ``MAP_TYPE_HYBRID``
  - ``MAP_TYPE_SATELLITE``